“I’m travelling to see my daughter and grandchildren in the US!”

 However, many of us, as people of faith, also recognise the need to change ourselves.
 With the average Australian having a very significant carbon footprint, Jesus’ words are especially poignant: “First take the log out of your own eye…”(Matthew 7.5).
 By reducing our own carbon footprint, we earn greater integrity to challenge others.
 And after all, we are the consumers whose purchases necessitate the carbon-intensive production of ever-more TVs, smart phones and clothes.

 Therefore, many of us, including in the local Anglican Church through Angligreen, are trying to simplify our lifestyles.
-We’re eating less meat, riding our bikes more, and installing induction stoves.
+We’re riding our bikes more and installing induction stoves.

 But some things are really hard to change.
 Arguably the toughest of all, is restricting our flying.
 In a globalised world, many Australian families have siblings, children or grandchildren living in another part of the world.
 Our roles at work can require us to attend conferences overseas.
 And that’s not to mention all those exotic, overseas destinations for our next family holiday!

 I suspect that’s why flying is rarely part of the discussion on carbon reductions.
 Many people are talking about changing diets or driving less, but very few, in my experience, are talking about reducing air-miles.